Women’s Philharmonic Advocacy is a non-profit organization founded in 2008 in order to:

 Chen Yi Composer, Professor at the University of Missouri-Kansas City Conservatory of Music and Dance.

 Beth Denisch Composer and Faculty, The Berklee College of Music

 Dr. Samantha Ege is a musicologist-pianist and is the Lord Crewe Junior Research Fellow in Music at Lincoln College, University of Oxford.

 Tammy L. Kernodle is Professor of Musicology at Miami University (Oxford OH).
-She is President of the Society for American Music, the author of Soul on Soul: The Life and Music of Mary Lou Williams, and served as editor for the Encyclopedia of African American Music
+She is a past President of the Society for American Music, the author of Soul on Soul: The Life and Music of Mary Lou Williams, and served as editor for the Encyclopedia of African American Music

 Margaret Lucia Professor of Music at Shippensburg University (PA), she is a noted pianist and has performed and recorded widely.